patrick-kidger/diffrax/docs/api/terms.md

 ---

 !!! note
     You can create your own terms if appropriate: e.g. if a diffusion matrix has some particular structure, and you want to use a specialised more efficient matrix-vector product algorithm in `prod`.
+For example this is what [`diffrax.WeaklyDiagonalControlTerm`][] does, as compared to just [`diffrax.ControlTerm`][].

 ::: diffrax.ODETerm
     selection: